 - 1. Obtain venous blood by clean venipuncture.
 Avoid slow flowing draws and/or traumatic venipunctures as either of these may result in an activated or clotted sample.
 Do not use needles smaller than 23 gauge. - 2.
-Always draw a pilot tube (blue top tube marked with "X") before drawing coagulation specimens in light blue top tube.
+Always draw a pilot tube (blue discard tube) before drawing coagulation specimens in light blue top tube.